 Patterdale Terriers originate from the Lake District in England, and are named after the small village of Patterdale.
 They were developed in harsh environments that were too hilly for cattle and unsuitable for arable farming, and where sheep farming was predominent.
 The main threat to the sheep came from foxes, and with the fells being steep and rugged, organised fox-hunting relied on these fell terriers to extricate foxes from deep crevices in the rock.
 With fox-hunting being banned in this country, these days they make fine companions and family pets.

 Breed Specific Ailments

 Patterdale Terriers tend to live between 11-14 years and are a very hardy and healthy breed with very few ailments.
-They can be prone to gaining weight if not exercised adequately, and older dogs can develop cataratcs.
+They can be prone to gaining weight if not exercised adequately, and older dogs can develop cataracts.

 Patterdale Terriers are low shedders and so are suitable for those unlucky enough to suffer from allergies.
-Their grooming requirememnts are low too, and their coat will simply need an occasionaly brushing and wipe down with a damp cloth to keep it in good condition.
+Their grooming requirements are low too, and their coat will simply need an occasionaly brushing and wipe down with a damp cloth to keep it in good condition.

 Exercise & Environment

 Patterdale Terriers are high energy dogs that require plenty of outdoor exercise, preferably in large open areas off the leash and with the chance to chase something.
 They can become unmanageable if not exercised adequately, which can result in digging, excessive barking and the tendency to escape They will require a good daily walk plus a secure outside area in which to play..